 Morales has first-base eligibility in Yahoo and is unowned in 77 percent of leagues.
-If I were shuffling the corners right now, I'd have Morales around $10-11 – the Jon Singleton neighborhood.
+If I were shuffling the corners right now, I'd have Morales around $10-11 – the Chris Singleton neighborhood.
 Add as needed.
 He hit in the .270s the last two years, despite unfavorable parks (Anaheim, Seattle).
 Here's a back-of-envelope projection: .273-27-12-38-0.

 If you're in the mood for a Minnesota longshot, maybe Danny Santana can help.
 He's been getting run as the leadoff man this week, and he's off to a .373/.408/.493 start through 67 MLB at-bats.
 He's 3-for-3 on steals, and he carries three positions of eligibility (second, short, outfield) in Yahoo's game.

 Santana had four hits, five RBIs and one steal in Saturday's 8-0 victory over Houston.
-He's been sharing center field with Aaron Hicks – though Santana was Saturday's DH.
-His minor-league profile won't knock your socks off (and he strikes out too much for a 5-foot-11, 160-pound outfielder), but he did bat .297 in Double-A last year, with 30 steals.
+He's been sharing center field with Aaron Hicks - though Santana was Saturday's DH.
+His minor-league profile won't knock your socks off (and he strikes out a little too much for a 5-foot-11, 160-pound outfielder), but he did bat .297 in Double-A last year, with 30 steals.
 And just being around Minnesota coach (and baserunning guru) Paul Molitor is a good thing.

-Santana is ready for a tire-kick in 97 percent of Yahoo leagues.
+Santana is ready for a tire kick in 97 percent of Yahoo leagues.